 If you wish to play the guitar better stop playing only the 4 chords you are most comfortable with.
 Try playing those bar chords which you have assumed are too difficult for you.

 Are you bad at Microsoft Excel and want to be good at it?
 Start with some numbers and challenge yourself to complete some data analysis by looking up online.

 Are you spending 30 min to draft the daily status email?
-Challenge yourself by setting a 15 min deadline to complete it.
+Challenge yourself to work faster by setting a 15 min deadline to complete it.
 If you have trouble setting goals and deadlines visit the article – How to use short term goals to achieve long term goals.

 Why do you need to challenge yourself